Welcome to the organiser’s pages for the Cotswold Way Relay

 On these pages you will find all the information required to get a team in place for the event.
 Information will be increased and updated towards race day.

-The Cotswold Way Relay is now in its 27th year, operated as 10 back-to-back races, starting each stage with a mass start at the expected arrival time of the 1st runner from the previous stage.
+The Cotswold Way Relay is now in its 29th year.
+It works as 10 back-to-back races, Each stage has a mass start at the expected arrival time of the 1st runner from the previous stage.

 The relay is over 90% off-road.
-Starting from Chipping Campden in the early morning, through to the arrival at Bath Abbey in the early evening, using the waymarked route of the Cotswold Way through to Bath in the early evening.
-It takes in many hills, woodlands, fields and tracks, all offering spectacular views of the countryside around (if ever a runner looked up from the path to take it in!).
-We split the route up into 10 varied stages, varying in ascent and length, to offer a differing flavour for each runner in the team.
-Apart from a few busy road crossings there are no marshals on the route, so route finding is all part of the spirit of the event.
-In recent years the Cotswold Way Authority has considerably improved the signage on route, as part of its upgrade to National Trail status, but there’s always one or two who speed past a sign to take time to appreciate some countryside off the main route.
-The race route follows the National Trail precisely, with the exception of the end of Stage 7 into Wotton-under-Edge, where we avoid the High St for safety reasons.
+Starting from Chipping Campden in the early morning, using the way-marked route of the Cotswold Way through to Bath in the early evening.
+It takes in many hills, woodlands, fields and tracks, all offering spectacular views of the countryside.
+We split the route into 10 stages, varying in ascent and length, to offer a differing flavour for each runner in the team.
+Apart from a few busy road crossings there are no marshals, or additional markers, so route finding is all part of the spirit of the event.
+In recent years the Cotswold Way Authority has considerably improved the signage, as part of its upgrade to National Trail status.
+The race route follows the National Trail except for a couple of well indicated changes made for safety reasons

-Many runners do a recce of their stage before the event, others fall in behind someone else.
-Most runners find that doing a recce through the beautiful Cotswolds in the company of other runners is all part of the great pleasure derived from this event.
+We recommend that runners do a recce of their stage before the event.
+Most do, and find that doing a recce through the beautiful Cotswolds in the company of other runners is all part of the great pleasure derived from this event.
 You will certainly observe more of the views during the recce than in the race.
 You can take a chance and follow others but the risk of a wrong turn and loss of time on the day is high as the field of 100 soon stretches out